FernandoCarles/SQL_Project_Data_Job_Analysis/README.md

 check out my SQL queries here: [project_sql folder](/project_sql/)
 ## -Background
-I make thjis porject for my desire to understand data scientist job market better, I aimed to discover which skills are paid the most and in demand, making my job search more targeted and effective.
+I make this project for my desire to understand data scientist job market better, I aimed to discover which skills are paid the most and in-demand, making my job search more targeted and effective.

 The data for this analysis is from Luke Barousse’s SQL Course [SQL course](https://www.lukebarousse.com/sql).
 This data includes details on job titles, salaries, locations, and required skills.